imgag/ngs-bits/doc/tools/TrioMaternalContamination.md

 	                       Default value: '3'
 	  -min_alt_count <int> Minimum number of alterations to call a variant.
 	                       Default value: '1'
-	  -build <enum>        Genome build used to generate the input (needed for contamination only).
+	  -build <enum>        Genome build used to generate the input.
 	                       Default value: 'hg19'
 	                       Valid: 'hg19,hg38'
 	  -out <file>          Output file.
 If unset, writes to STDOUT.